 As disturbing as the thought of “no help” might be to some, the sheer financial burden placed on families, institutions, municipalities and the general public means that there is bound to be push back somewhere.
 We have already started to see this with insurance coverage for addiction treatment, as insurance companies have become more strict in their payouts.

-These point back to the necessity for more families to intervene earlier before problems escalate.
+These points back to the necessity for more families to intervene earlier before problems escalate.
 Overdose deaths are astonishingly high and there isn’t much relief in sight at the moment.
 If you need help for a loved one addicted to opiates or any other substance, contact us today for more information on successful drug intervention and treatment practices.